Category Archives: Thai Royals

 Although three people were tried and executed for King Ananda Mahidol’s supposed assassination, the circumstances of his death have never been fully explained and his death is still seen as a mystery.
 King Ananda Mahidol’s secretary Chaliao Pathumros and his chamberlains Chit Singhaseni and Butsat Patmasarin were arrested and charged with conspiracy to murder the king.
 After a very long trial, the court ruled that King Ananda Mahidol had been assassinated but that there was no proof that any of the three had killed the king.
 However, Chit Singhaseni was found guilty of being a party to the murder.

 Chit Singhaseni appealed his conviction and the prosecution appealed the acquittal of Chaliao Pathumros and Butsat Patmasarin.
-After fifteen months of deliberation, the Appeals Court dismissed Chit Singhaseni’s appeal and also found Butsat Patmasarin guilty.
-They then both appealed to the Supreme Court which deliberated for ten months before upholding both convictions and also finding Chaliao Pathumro guilty.
+After fifteen months of deliberation, the Appeals Court dismissed Chit Singhaseni’s appeal and found Butsat Patmasarin guilty.
+They appealed to the Supreme Court which deliberated for ten months before upholding both convictions and also finding Chaliao Pathumro guilty.
 All three were executed on February 17, 1955.
 King Bhumibol Adulyadej later said that he did not believe they were guilty.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.